National Interpreting Service

 following RID certifications: RID CI, CT, SC:L, NIC,

 NIC-Advanced, and NIC-Master.
 Most of our interpreters have a

 minimum of a Bachelor Degree in Interpreting or Linguistics.

 In addition, all of our interpreters are carefully screened which includes reference checks, resume, skills testing, ethics interviewing, experience in the area they interpret, and a thorough background check and drug screen.
 These interpreters sign strict confidentiality statements.
 All credentials are kept current.
 Our interpreters have annual HIPAA compliance training, BBP training, are current on all CDC recommended immunizations, annual TB testing, and any needed specialized training.

 All interpreters keep current memberships in good standing with RID as well as completing all required Continuing Education Units.
-At Anderson Interpreting Service, we are very careful in our effort to make sure that interpreters have the proper skill level to facilitate the communication effectively for each situation.
-Anderson Interpreting Service is a drug-free and fragrance-free company.
+At National Interpreting Service, we are very careful in our effort to make sure that interpreters have the proper skill level to facilitate the communication effectively for each situation.
+National Interpreting Service is a drug-free and fragrance-free company.

 What does a sign language interpreter actually do?

 - The American with Disabilities Act (ADA) defines a qualified